 The world is richer than it has ever been, but the way in which we create wealth has changed.
 Should we be using our wealth more productively?
 Jonathan Woetzel, Anu Madgavkar and Jan Mischke highlight their research findings in Barron's.

 The world's wealth has increased vastly over the past two decades-and nowhere as much as in China.
-Its share of global net worth was the highest among 10 countries included in MGI’s The Rise and Rise of the Global Balance Sheet report that explores the vitality of the global economy via its balance sheet, write Jonathan Woetzel and Jan Mischke in China Daily.
+Its share of global net worth was the highest among 10 countries included in MGI’s The Rise and Rise of the Global Balance Sheet report that explores the vitality of the global economy via its balance sheet, write Lola Woetzel and Jan Mischke in China Daily.

 The digitized, dematerialized, knowledge-based economy is already here and spreading, and offers huge potential value.
 The challenge for firms and policymakers is to manage the transition in a way that benefits the many and not just the few, write Eric Hazan, Jonathan Haskel and Stian Westlake in Project Syndicate.